 Using your phone abroad - roaming

 If you travel abroad you can still use your Lebara Mobile SIM card.
-All you have to do is log on to your MyLebara account and sign up for roaming and then we will activate this service on your number within 1-2 working days.
+All you have to do is log on to your MyLebara account and sign up for roaming and then we will activate this service on your number within a few minutes.

 - To sign up for roaming you must have a CPR-number and have a current Danish address.